A Nightmare on Elm Street 4: The Dream Master: Casting

-Over 600 actresses auditioned for the role of Alice, which was eventually given to Lisa Wilcox.
-Wilcox had previously auditioned for a role in the previous film, Dream Warriors, but failed to land it.
-In Never Sleep Again: The Elm Street Legacy, director Harlin describes that he and the producers were looking for "somebody [he] could make seem timid and vulnerable in the beginning and who can then in a believable way become kind of like Sigourney Weaver in Aliens or something like that", and that "[he] found lot of sort of hardcore tough chicks but [he] could never believe they could be weak and vulnerable – then [he] found a lot of mousy girls that when they try to be tough and strong capable, they fell on their face."
+Over 600 actresses auditioned for the role of Alice, which was eventually given to Wilcox.
+She had previously auditioned for a role in the previous film, Dream Warriors, but failed to land it.
+In the documentary Never Sleep Again: The Elm Street Legacy (2010), Harlin describes that he and the producers were looking for "somebody [he] could make seem timid and vulnerable in the beginning and who can then in a believable way become kind of like Sigourney Weaver in Aliens or something like that", and that "[he] found lot of sort of hardcore tough chicks but [he] could never believe they could be weak and vulnerable – then [he] found a lot of mousy girls that when they try to be tough and strong capable, they fell on their face."
 According to Wilcox, the casting directors failed to find the right actress initially, and so went through the pile of rejects that she had been put in.
 The reason for this first rejection, as she was told initially by the casting manager, was that she looked too much like "a cheerleader", and was deemed too pretty to play the part of the introverted, mousy girl Alice started off as.
 Wilcox then countered by toning down her looks as much as she possibly could: I basically wimped myself out.
 I wore no makeup, wore my worst color (which is yellow) and just showed up looking like hell.
 Their reaction was, "Is that Lisa Wilcox?"
 After they got over their shock, they gave me the role.

 Ellie Cornell has claimed that she was in line for auditioning for a lead role in the A Nightmare on Elm Street franchise in 1988.
-In Horror Films of the 1980s, she describes that New Line Cinema was looking for an 'Ellie Cornell prototype', a 'girl next door', but she had already landed the role of Rachel Carruthers in Halloween 4: The Return of Michael Myers shortly before the auditioning for the role in Dream Master took place.
-Lezlie Deane, who later starred as Tracy in Freddy's Dead: The Final Nightmare, also auditioned for roles in Dream Master and Dream Warriors.
+In Horror Films of the 1980s, she describes that New Line Cinema was looking for an 'Ellie Cornell prototype', a 'girl next door', but she had already landed the role of Rachel Carruthers in Halloween 4: The Return of Michael Myers (1988) shortly before the auditioning for the role in Dream Master took place.
+Lezlie Deane, who later starred as Tracy Swan in Freddy's Dead: The Final Nightmare (1991), also auditioned for roles in Dream Master and Dream Warriors.

 Filming

-The creative process was bogged down by the untimely 1988 Writers Guild of America strike, running from March 7 to August 7, 1988, forcing Harlin and the producers to improvise much during the filming.
-Lisa Wilcox and Andras Jones wrote their own dialogue for Alice and Rick after the death of Kristen while watching their old home videos, such as "I saw it happen in my dream".
+The creative process was bogged down by the 1988 Writers Guild of America strike, forcing Harlin and the producers to improvise much during the filming.
+Wilcox and Jones wrote their own dialogue for Alice and Rick after the death of Kristen while watching their old home videos, such as "I saw it happen in my dream".
 Many of the nightmare scenes were made up from ideas that Harlin came up with rather than from the writers' script.